Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 3. `bunzip`: Unzip a .bz file.

 4. `${}`: when using a variable, the name of the variable should be placed between curly brackets and should start with a dollar sign (`$`), otherwise the bash won't recognize the name as a variable.

+5. `less`: open the first few lines of a files that can be read as a text file.

 ### 1. Quality checking of the sequencing reads; FASTQC (0.11.9)